Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Modifications and Explanations

+However, the depiction of quantum measurement in most NQM books is simple.
+It is same as that of Dirac \cite{P. A. M. Dirac}.
+The measurement result is an eigenvalue with some probability if the initial state of a measured system is not an eigenstate of the measured quantity, and the state left is an eigenstate corresponding to the eigenvalue.

+Our modification is complex.
+We may vaguely divide the measurement process into two steps: operating process and reading out result.
+We divide the quantum measurement ways to two types: non-direct measurement and direct measurement.

+Non-direct measurement is to change \emph{A} ( representing one or more physical quantities of the measured system), which is the operating process, and then to read out the result, the eigenvalue of some quantity \emph{B}, from the change of measuring apparatus.
+This is different from indirect measurement in \cite{V. B. Braginsky}.
+If reading out result does not destroy the final eigenstate corresponding to the eigenvalue, the non-direct measurement is same as the prediction of Dirac's book \cite{P. A. M. Dirac} and most NQM books.
+However, there exists some case in which the eigenstate corresponding to the read out eigenvalue is destroyed.

+For example, the eigenvalue of the spin state of an electron (or the polarization of a photon) can be non-directly measured by changing the direction of the electron's motion in the inhomogeneous magnetic field in the Stern-Gerlach experiment.
+If the electron clicks a detector, the spin eigenstate corresponding to the read out spin eigenvalue is destroyed.
+If there is no detector and the electron separates from (or ceases the interaction with) the Stern-Gerlach apparatus or the magnetic field, the electron in its appearance place will stay in the spin eigenstate with a definite spin eigenvalue.

+Direct measurement is to change the measured physical quantity \emph{C} of the measured system, and then to read out the difference of the eigenvalue of its final eigenstate and one of probable eigenvalues of its initial state from the change of measuring apparatus.
+This is different from the same term, direct measurement, in \cite{V. B. Braginsky}.

+In the experiment of absorption spectrum, for example, an atom at ground level absorbs a photon and its level jumps into an excited one, so the result of the measurement of its energy is then the difference of the two levels, equal to the energy of the photon, and the atom is in the excited level after measurement, rather than remains its initial energy eigenstate or level unchanged.

+The difference of two eigenvalues of a physical quantity of the measured system is not an error.
+The real error of a measurement result comes from the process of amplifying the signal in apparatus.

-We may obtain the expectation value of direct measurement from (b) above.
+We may obtain the expectation value of the above direct measurement.
 For example, if a particle is initially in an energy eigenstate $|E_0\rangle$ (assuming $E_0=0$), the final state is some mixed state $\rho_{f}=\Sigma P_{n} |E_{n}\rangle \langle E_{n}|$ (assuming all $E_{n}>E_0$) after measurement, and then the expectation value of energy is

-For an initial state $\Sigma b_{m}|E_{m}\rangle$, the final state is $\rho_{f}'=\Sigma p_{j} |E_{j}\rangle \langle E_{j}|$ after measurement, where $E_{m}$ and $E_{j}$ are ordered in increasing size.
-In the measurement of an absorption spectrum (or an emission spectrum), the eigenvalue of a final eigenstate is greater (or less) than that of at least one eigenstate of the initial state.
-According to our modification, a measured energy is the difference between two eigenvalues, \textit{i.e.}, $E_{j}-E_{m}$.
-In the case of the measurement of an absorption spectrum, for example, $m=1,2$ and $j=2,3,4$, and the expectation value of the measured energy is